 The Best Way to Remove Silicone

 Silicone digestants aren't common.
 Most painters and handy people rely on brute force to remove silicone caulk.
-They cut it with a sharp knife and pull it off and then use the knife to scrape off the residue.
+They cut it with a sharp knife and pull it off and then use the knife or a razor scraper to scrape off the residue.

 A store-bought silicone solvent generally works by expanding the caulk, which helps loosen the bonds holding it to the surface to which it's clinging.
 Vinegar and isopropyl alcohol will also do this.
 The best way to remove silicone caulk short of using a digestant is to treat it with a silicone sealant remover, WD-40, vinegar or alcohol, wait for it to soften and then attack it with a knife or paint scraper.